subvisual/omniauth-paymill/README.md

 ## Usage

 You just need to tell OmniAuth about this provider.
-For a Rails app, you `config/initializers/omniauth.rb` file should look like this:
+For a Rails app, your `config/initializers/omniauth.rb` file should look like this:

 ```ruby